 This afternoon, we'll head to the University of Coimbra and its UNESCO World Heritage Sites, including the 16th-century St. Michael's Chapel with its transporting ceiling painted by Francisco F. de Araujo, baroque organ, and intricately tiled floors.
 Other highlights include the Noble Room and the famous 18th-century Joanina Library, constructed during the reign of Portugal's King John V, which shelters more than 200,000 volumes.

-Our day ends after our walk, and you are free to enjoy dinner and explore Coimbra on your own, or perhaps return to rest and relax in our boutique hotel.
+Our day ends after our walk, and you are free to enjoy dinner and explore Coimbra on your own, or perhaps return to rest and relax in our 18th-century palace hotel.

 Citadel of Óbidos to Lisbon